Artjoms Osipovs

-Artjoms Osipovs (born 8 January 1989) is a Russian-Latvian professional footballer, currently playing for Super Nova in the Latvian First League.
+Artjoms Osipovs (born 8 January 1989) is a Russian-Latvian former professional footballer.

 Previously he played for FK Ventspils, FK Blāzma Rēzekne, FC Tiraspol, FC Neman Grodno, JFK Olimps/RFS, FC Jūrmala and Skonto Riga.

 Club career

 FK Jelgava

 Osipovs returned to FK Jelgava for the second time on 1 February 2019.

 Personal life

 He was a non-citizen of Latvia, but at the end of 2014 he gained citizenship of Russia.